 Learn more about the characteristics of an ideal healthcare agent (Spanish version) »

-Once you've decided who you trust to make decisions for you, we encourage you to name this person as your healthcare agent using a Health Care Power of Attorney form.
+Once you've decided who you trust to speak for you, we encourage you to name this person as your healthcare agent using a Health Care Power of Attorney form.

-a healthcare agent can more easily obtain medical record information and sign documents needed for
+a healthcare agent can more easily obtain medical record information and sign documents related to your care.

 Before formally naming a champion healthcare agent, be sure that person understands what the roles and responsibilities would be:

 Roles and responsibilities of the healthcare agent »

 Roles and responsibilities of the healthcare agent (Spanish version) »